ozanugurozturk/project-happy-thoughts-vite-Emelie-Ozan/instructions.md

 - Add an animation for when a new thought is submitted and appears in the list below
 - Handle loading states.
 See hint below 👇
   When you initially fetch the list of recent thoughts, it might take a little time to get the response back from the API.
 During this time, you could show a loading message or spinner of some sort on the page.
 Use something like `const [loading, setLoading] = useState(true)` to make it so the page is loading by default, then call `setLoading(false)` once you get the response back from the API.
 With the new thought form and the heart button, you could choose to also show a loading state, or you could opt to do an [optimistic update](https://dev.to/tiagodcosta/being-optimistic-in-ui-511k) which means you update the UI before the API request has succeeded (making the assumption that it will be successful).

-#### Additional Information from Instructors
-- This Part is written by Antonella during this morning:
-- Good morning class!
-Just a quick heads-up regarding this week’s project, I have made the stretch-goal instructions clearer.
-Take a look here:
-Intermediate Stretch Goals
-When POSTing a new thought, if the message was empty, too long, or too short, you get an error message in the UI.
-Use this to set some sort of error state to show a friendly message to your user.
-Will cover this part during Q&A so if in doubt, join our session this morning or check the recordings

-##### Lighthouse usage (extension for testing the application)